[campaign] exclusive

 As part of the brand strategy, both statements are essential guidelines for your startup and are of interest to stakeholders, investors, and talent.
 A mission statement outlines the fundamental purpose of the company, its primary activities, and the value it provides, concentrating on the present and answering the questions of “what”, “for whom”, and “how”.
 A vision statement articulates the company's long-term aspirations, goals, and the desired future state it aims to achieve.

 1.2.
-What is a company's visual identity and why is it important
+What is the visual identity and why does it matter for startups?

-The visual identity of a tech company is a collection of visual elements that serve to present and differentiate the brand.
+The visual identity of a company is the collection of design elements that make a brand recognizable and consistent across all touchpoints.
+It includes:

-The logo is the primary identification element for a tech startup.
+• Logo: The symbol or wordmark that expresses the brand’s core idea and works across applications.
+It is the primary identification element for a tech startup.
 Whether creating a new logo or revamping an existing one, it should be unique, easy to read and recognize, and can represent an imagotype (icon + logotype), isotype (icon), or a wordmark (logotype).
 Which type of logo you choose, is a strategic decision and also depends on the stage your company is at.

-For typography, less is more: the higher the readability, the better the choice, for headings and body texts alike.
+• Typography: Fonts chosen for headlines, body copy, and digital use, balancing readability with distinctiveness.
+Less is more: the higher the readability, the better the font choice, for headings and body texts alike.

 1.3.
-How do visual and verbal identities relate to the overall brand strategy?
+How do visual and verbal identity relate to the overall brand strategy?

 Your brand strategy should be the starting point for each and every decision you make, whether it be on a verbal or visual level.
 Strong communication aligned to your strategy is as important for a Saas company as for a sportswear brand: it increases your customer loyalty, brand recognition, and communicates your value proposition clearly with easy-to-understand language and branded illustrations and animations.